-- A. If a dive computer fails during diving operations: - 1) If a back-up computer has been in use on all dives and functioning normally, continue dive operations. - 2) If a dive computer fails during a dive and the diver is not equipped with a back-up, terminate the dive and immediately begin appropriate surfacing procedures. - 3) Diver will refrain from diving for 24 hours before activating and using a new or replacement dive computer. - 5.4.11 Nitrox Diving with Computers - A. Dive computers used for nitrox diving must be checked and set to correct PO2 (1.4 ATA) and FO2 before each dive. - B. Diver must have a clear understanding of the conservative settings and gradient factors available on the dive computer model in use. - 5.4.12 Decompression Diving with Computers - A. Each diver shall have redundant means of tracking dive time and depth through two (2) NOAA-approved dive computers - B. Dive computers used for decompression diving must use the approved algorithms: Buhlmann 16 or the ZH-L16 GF algorithm.
-If another algorithm is preferred, NDCSB must approve on a case-by-case basis. - C. All dive computers and/or computer-based decompression schedule-generating software programs will be set to a conservative gradient between of 50/70 and 50/85, unless otherwise approved by the NDCSB. - 5.4.13 Other Maintenance Requirements. - A. Weight-harness systems with quick-release mechanisms shall be inspected for damage prior to each diving day and the weight-release mechanism tested for proper function every three (3) months. - B. Standby diver tending line (without communication wires) shall be examined annually for condition and proper markings with results recorded in the Unit Log. - 5.4.14 Use of NOAA-Owned Diving Equipment Off-Duty. - A. General. - In order to maximize the safe conduct of diving operations, NOAA divers are required to regularly train to maintain a high level of proficiency through the performance of diving activities on a routine basis.
+A. If a dive computer fails during diving operations:

+- 1) If a back-up computer has been in use on all dives and functioning normally, continue dive operations. - If a dive computer fails during a dive and the diver is not equipped with a back-up, terminate the dive and immediately begin appropriate surfacing procedures. - 3) Diver will refrain from diving for 24 hours before activating and using a new or replacement dive computer.

+5.4.11 Nitrox Diving with Computers

+- A. Dive computers used for nitrox diving must be checked and set to correct PO2 (1.4 ATA) and FO2 before each dive. - B. Diver must have a clear understanding of the conservative settings and gradient factors available on the dive computer model in use.

+5.4.12 Decompression Diving with Computers

+- A. Each diver shall have redundant means of tracking dive time and depth through two (2) NOAA-approved dive computers - B. Dive computers used for decompression diving must use the approved algorithms: Buhlmann 16 or the ZH-L16 GF algorithm.
+If another algorithm is preferred, NDCSB must approve on a case-by-case basis. - C. All dive computers and/or computer-based decompression schedule-generating software programs will be set to a conservative gradient between 50/70 and 50/85, unless otherwise approved by the NDCSB.

+5.4.13 Other Maintenance Requirements.

+- A. Weight-harness systems with quick-release mechanisms shall be inspected for damage prior to each diving day and the weight-release mechanism tested for proper function every three (3) months. - B. Standby diver tending line (without communication wires) shall be examined annually for condition and proper markings with results recorded in the Unit Log.

+5.4.14 Use of NOAA-Owned Diving Equipment Off-Duty.